TryKickoff/trykickoff.github.io/assets/src/scss/README.md

 ### Mixins

 The mixins directory contains a few mixins that will help you day-to-day.
 Amongst others, _responsive.scss contains our media query mixins , `_hidpi.scss` contains our mixins for working with hiDPi (retina) styles and `_utility.scss` has a bunch of helpful mixins.
-For example, the @include `font-size()` mixin for specifying your font sizes with a px value but outputting both rem and px in your compiled styles.
+For example, the @include `ko-font-size()` mixin for specifying your font sizes with a px value but outputting both rem and px in your compiled styles.

 ### Functions